Variance Calculator

 Step Five: Calculate the Variance

 Finally, using the sum of squares and sample or population size, it’s time to calculate the variance in the data.
-The formula to calculate the variance for a population and sample is a bit different:
+Here you must decide whether you want to use the population or sample variance, as they are a bit different:

 Population Variance